Beacon-Heart/Heart_Beacon/README.md

 VISION STATEMENT: Standing on the shoulders of giants: We can synchronize ourselves in time-space for shared goals e.g., code an equitable, sustainable, distributed programmable economy among a DATF Distributed Autonomous Trade Federation.
-We have a clear and present opportunity to improve temporal, geo-spatial, syntactic - semantic consistency, interoperability among myriad programmable money memes among a federated, distributed system of systems supporting an equitable, Eco-sustainable, programmable global Economic trade federation framework.
+We have a clear and present opportunity to improve temporal, geo-spatial, syntactic - semantic consistency, interoperability among myriad programmable money memes among an equitable, Eco-sustainable, programmable global Economic trade federation framework.

 GOAL: code an equitable, programmable economy among trade federations